 The significant difference is you’re directing these questions at yourself, rather than someone else.

 Retrain yourself to be in the present moment.
 There are many mindfulness techniques you can use.
-One is to take yourself on a daily walk and keep your mind focused on your five senses, not allowing yourself to ruminate over things.
+One is to take yourself on a daily walk and keep your mind focused on your five senses, what you can see, hear, smell, feel and taste – staying completely present in your surroundings.

 This will powerfully free up your mind and allow your inner wisdom space to be heard.